BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/2-intervals.md

 If we push multiple piano keys, the color of the sound we perceive will be determined mainly by the relation between those keys, i.e., the generated *intervals*.
 In that regard, compared to the exact pitches, *intervals* are much more important.
 But instead of similarity we consider *consonant* and *dissonant* combinations of [notes](sec-notes) or more preceisly pitches.
-For example, pressing two consequitive piano keys result in vibration, i.e., both strings vibrate with a similar frequency but they cause dissonance!
+In fact, two sound waves with very similar fundamental frequencies are dissonant.
+For example, pressing two consecutive piano keys results in a dissonant vibration because the sound waves do not overlap so much.
+The first one vibrates with a frequency of $f$ herz and the second with a frequency of $f \cdot \sqrt[12]{2} \approx f \cdot 1.0594$ herz.

-Building a beautiful melody revolves around finding a suitable sequence of a set interval of intervals.
+Building beautiful *melodies* with proper *harmonization* revolves around finding suitable sequences of sets of intervals.
-It is a play around *dissonance* and *consonance*, between building up tension and realsing it by coming home to the *tonic* (the first note of a scale).
+Musicians play with and balance *dissonance* and *consonance*.
+They build up tension, holding it and finally releasing it by wandering around a scale ending at the tonal home (most often the first note of a scale) of the piece.
+A composition is often like a good story.
+At the journey's beginning, we introduce our tonal world to the listener.
+Then we introduce obstacles, turns, friction, and surprises.
+We develop ideas and themes which center around different intervals.
-Intervals are, in fact, so crucial that musicians give certain intervals specific names and functionalities!
+They are so crucial that musicians give certain intervals specific names and functionalities!

 An interval can be described as *vertical* or **harmonic** if the two notes sound simultaneously.
 If they sound successively we speak of *horizontal*, *linear* or **melodic** intervals.